Background in a nutshell: Born in Ohio, raised in Pennsylvania; childhood summers spent in Shanghai.

-At 18, I took a year off from university and moved to China.
-I traveled around the country, fractured my foot playing an Irish sport, wrote up events for a city blog, and worked at a tech start-up in Shanghai.
-I fell in love with living abroad.
+At 18, I took a year off university and moved to China.
+I taught English in Dalian, traveled a bit, then moved to Shanghai where I wrote for a city blog and worked at a tech start-up.
+I fell head-over-heels in love with living abroad.

 I reluctantly returned to the States only to finish my degree; a year later, on my 21st birthday, I graduated with a BA in political science that I’ll never use.

 Two weeks later, I left the US for good.

 I moved to Singapore on a whim with $700 to my name, no job, and only a hazy idea of where the country was on a map.

 I ended up staying nearly a year and a half, working in social media for an Asian reality television show while traveling around Southeast Asia and eating my weight in noodles.

 In January 2012 I moved to Paris to learn French and eat all the food and drink all the beer (yeah, beer) and have all the picnics.
 I stayed there just shy of two years.
 It was fabulous.

 Now I’m 24 and — after a failed attempt to live in northern Italy — I’m currently in transit, living out of my suitcase and bouncing around the world while I try to figure out where I want to move to next.

 In the meantime, I’m working my dream job covering international sports events — highlights so far include the London Olympics, Sochi Winter Olympics, and spending a month in Azerbaijan for a FIFA U-17 Women’s World Cup.